Over the past couple of years, at-home, manual coffee brewing has become increasingly popular.

 The pour over method also requires pouring heated water over coffee grounds; however, with a Pour-over, you place the grounds in a cone-shaped component.
 The grounds are stored at the top of the cone.
 The grounds are then wet and left to sit for a moment before more water is added.
 The filter causes the added water to soak through the grounds in a circular motion and eliminates the element of constant contact, so the finished brew is lighter and smoother with no grit regardless of what product you use.
 You can watch a video on pour-over coffee methods here.

 Advantages & Disadvantages:

 Many people see the lack of grit as the biggest advantage of the pour-over method.
 If you are looking for a smooth cup that resembles what you could get in a normal drip brew, the pour-over will likely suit you better than the French press.

 This method also makes for easier clean-up.
 With no need for dismantling, this option works well if you are only looking to make one or two cups in the morning.

-The flavor of the coffee is less intense when using the pour over, which is great for people who prefer lighter coffee but is a bit of a bummer for people who gravitate towards strong coffee.
+The flavor of the coffee is less intense when using the pour-over due to the lack of immersion, which is great for people who prefer lighter coffee but is a bit of a bummer for people who gravitate towards strong, full-bodied coffee.

 Our Top Picks